 - Does the contractor have the necessary internal controls to account for and manage the work?

-- What is the contractor’s track record of profitable jobs completed?
+- What is the track record of profitable jobs completed?

-- Was a CPA involved in preparing the contractor’s financials?
+- For larger bond needs (more than $1,500,000) was a CPA involved in preparing the financials?

 Each of these factors matters to a more or lesser extent depending on the size of the payment bond, but each should be accounted for and looked at before applying.
-Anything found lacking or prepared incorrectly will extend the bonding process and potentially cost you more than your time.
+Anything found lacking or prepared incorrectly will extend the bonding qualification process and potentially cost you more than your time.

 How Much Does a Payment Bond Cost?

-A payment bond is often provided along with a performance bond, with the premium being based on the amount of the contract.
+A payment bond is often issued to contractors in conjunction with a performance bond, with the premium being based on the amount of the contract.
 Since the two are often issued together, it’s a natural assumption that there would be a double cost to have a payment bond and the performance bond, but that isn’t the case.
 Though, it’s important to note that if just a payment bond is issued, then the premium is less than if the two surety bonds are given together.
 If you’re a newer contractor business, it would be best to also read this article: What Sureties Look For When Bonding Newer Construction Companies – CSBA

 In general, a payment bond cost is calculated from these factors:

-- The overall financial strength of the contractor and owners
+- The overall financial strength of the construction company and owners of the company

 - Whether the financial statements are prepared by a CPA or internally

 - The size of the payment bond required

-- Whether the payment bond is based on personal credit or financial statements given to the surety provider
+- Whether the payment bond is based on personal credit or financial statements given to the surety company

 Working with a surety specialist can help you gauge what the likely premium will be when seeking a payment bond.
 If you’re tempted to work with your insurance agent for this process, please read here to see why that isn’t the best decision to get a surety bond: Difference Between Surety Specialist & Insurance Agent